Dining on Campus FAQs

 At the Pride Café, students have the ability to choose from a variety of freshly prepared, made-to-order options.
 Whether you decide on hot pizza out of our wood-burning oven, fresh rotisserie meats, or chef-prepared meals, you will truly be in for a culinary adventure.

-New to the Pride Café in the fall 2020 is our True Balance station which features menu items free from the seven most common allergens.
-Our on-site dietitian is committed to providing safe and healthy choices for students with food allergies, sensitivities, and other concerns.
-Please contact firstname.lastname@example.org to set-up an appointment with the dining services team.
+Pride Café’s True Balance station features menu items that are free from the seven most common food allergens.
+Please contact email@example.com to set-up an appointment with the dining services team.

 Meal Plan FAQs